Chemical Skin Peels

 - Use of Accutane or any other similar skin sensitising medication in the last 6 months

-- Use of photo sensitising medication or creams (consult with your aesthetic therapist on this first)
+- Use of photo sensitising medication or creams (consult with an aesthetic assistant about this)

 - Dermatitis or broken skin on the treatment site